Troubleshooting common deployment issues

 Things like minifying CSS, optimizing images, encoding PHP files using IonCube and so on are actions that you may want to execute before an upload happens.
-The best approach to do this is run them not when the upload is started, but when the files are changed, by using File Watchers in PhpStorm.
-When the time comes to upload them to a deployment server, simply upload the processed files instead.
+The best approach to do this is run them not when the upload is started, but when the files are changed, by using File watchers in PhpStorm.
+When the time comes to upload them to a deployment server, upload the processed files instead.

 Sometimes files are not uploaded automatically